 SEVEN MILE RUN RECAP POST

 This was by far the worst run ever.
 It taught me that I have the ability to finish even when I feel like I can’t.
 I’ve learned that one bad run doesn’t mean you’re an awful runner.
 Sometimes, we just can’t, and that’s ok!
 I wrote more about this awful run in the post above.
-I also learned that protein shakes before a run are a NO NO NO GO!
+I also learned that protein shakes before a run is a NO NO NO GO!

 MILE NINE RECAP POST